Salary after tax calculator across 8 countries

 Austria

-This page answers the salary-after-tax question with a real comparison instead of an isolated single-country number.
+This page answers the salary-after-tax question with a same-offer comparison instead of an isolated single-country number.

 It shows how much of the same gross salary survives taxes, payroll deductions and housing pressure in different countries.